 that the government should create initiatives to make residential construction

 greener.
-In fact, 85% of Atlantic Canadians agree with environmentally
+In fact, 91% of Canadians agree with environmentally friendly change

-friendly change being brought into building codes for new buildings and 80%
+being brought into building codes for new buildings and 82% agree with

-agree with government initiatives if they directly have to pay for them.
+government initiatives if they directly have to pay for them.
+Sixty-eight per

-Sixty-three per cent of Atlantic Canadians disagree with a carbon tax for
+cent of Canadians disagree with a carbon tax for "non-green" homes.

-Sixty-two per cent of Atlantic Canadians would consider an environmental
+Two-thirds of Canadians (67%) would consider an environmental assessment

-assessment prior to finalizing their renovation plans.
-Of those willing to
+prior to finalizing their renovation plans.
+Of those willing to consider an

-consider an environmental assessment, 50% would pay under $400 for the
+environmental assessment, 51% would pay under $400 for the assessment while